-Other than Queensferry High School and the Inverurie Community Campus investments, no operational projects were in senior lender distribution lock-up at 31 March 2021.
-These projects were in lock-up due to funder requirement that the final phase of construction works (such as landscaping and car parking) are completed prior to the first distribution being permitted.
-In both cases the delays were caused by the COVID-19 pandemic.
+Other than the Inverurie Community Campus investment, no operational projects were in senior lender distribution lock-up on 31 March 2022.
+This project was in lock-up due to funder requirement that post campus handover works (such as landscaping and car parking) were completed prior to the first distribution being permitted.
+The delays were caused by the COVID-19 pandemic and other unforeseen construction related issues.
 The Board do not anticipate any losses as payments are anticipated to be received in all cases and hence with the exception of minor re-profiling, investments are performing according to their base cases and making returns as anticipated.

-Factors that may affect future dividend returns and valuation of equity are future tax charges: the Chancellor announced in the Budget on 3 March 2021, that there would be an increase in the rate of corporation tax for companies generating taxable profits of more than £250,000 (with marginal rates being applied at various profit bandings).
+Factors that may affect future dividend returns and valuation of equity are future tax charges and inflation.
+Regarding taxation, the Chancellor announced in the Budget on 3 March 2021, that there would be an increase in the rate of corporation tax for companies generating taxable profits of more than £250,000 (with marginal rates being applied at various profit bandings).
 This change becomes effective from 1 April 2023.
-Future tax assumptions for all project investments require to be agreed every 6 months with funders.
-The project companies are currently going through this process, and although the long-term impact on dividend returns and valuation of equity is not expected to be material, the likely impact will not be known until this validation process has been completed.
-The current valuation is based on an estimated impact.
+With regard to inflation, the unitary charge payable by procuring authorities is structured in such a way to ensure the project is robust to upward and downward movements in RPI.
+Future tax and inflation assumptions for all project investments require to be agreed every 6 months with funders.
+The project companies have gone through this process during the financial year, and the long-term impact on dividend returns and valuation of equity is not expected to be material.
+The current valuation is based on agreed funder assumptions.